What are Clinical Trials?

 Policy Statements and Guidelines for Registration of Trials

-- Australian Clinical Trials Registry
+- Australian Clinical Trials Registry (ACTR)

 National on-line registry of all types of clinical trials being undertaken in Australia.
 Funded by National Health and Medical Research Council (NHMRC)